 The South Coast AQMD has adopted a series of rules to promote clean, lower emission technologies, while encouraging economic growth and providing compliance flexibility.
 For existing sources, replacing older higher-emitting equipment with zero emitting equipment can apply to a single source or an entire facility.
-The manufacturing and deployment of zero and near-zero emission technologies will help reduce criteria pollutant emissions in the region, accelerate removal of higher-emitting equipment that can otherwise last for many decades, and advance economic development and job opportunities in the region.
+The manufacturing and deployment of zero and near-zerolow NOx emission technologies will help reduce criteria pollutant emissions in the region, accelerate removal of higher-emitting equipment that can otherwise last for many decades, and advance economic development and job opportunities in the region.

 Rule 1134 was adopted on August 4, 1989.
 The rule applied to stationary gas turbines rated at 0.3 MW and larger that were issued a permit to operate by the South Coast AQMD prior to August 4, 1989.
 The origin of the rule can be traced to a 1979 United States Environmental Protection Agency (U.S. EPA) New Source Performance Standard for Stationary Gas Turbines.
 Rule 1134 was subsequently amended in December 1995, April 1997, and August 1997; each to provide regulatory flexibility.
-Rule 1134 was most recently amended on April 5, 2019 to facilitate the transition of the NOx RECLAIM program to a command-and-control regulatory structure.
+Rule 1134 was most recently amended on April 5, 2019 to facilitate the transition of the NOx RECLAIM program to a commandand-control regulatory structure.

 Fuel cells and electrification are ways to shift away from combustion sources generating NOx emissions wherever feasible.
 Fuel cells are capable of producing power with very low pollutant emissions while producing electricity much more efficiently than turbines (between 25-35 percent efficiency).
 There are many installations of fuel cells across many source categories as an alternative to traditional combustion methods, resulting in a reduction of NOx emissions with co-benefit of reducing other criteria air pollutants and greenhouse gases (GHG).
 As older higher emitting turbines reach the end of their equipment life it is expected that some facilities will opt to replace turbines with fuel cells or electrify facility operations.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

-Replacing turbines with zero emission technologies is estimated to result in approximately 0.06 tons per day of NOx reduced.
+Replacing turbines with zero emission technologies is estimated to result in approximately 0.060.07 tons per day of NOx reduced.
 Staff assumes that approximately 10 percent of the total wattage of Rule 1134 units will be replaced by zero emission technologies.